Motel Hell: Plot

 Farmer Vincent Smith and his younger sister Ida live on a farm with an attached motel, named "Motel Hello".
 Vincent's renowned smoked meats are actually human flesh.
 He sets traps on nearby roads to catch victims.
 He buries the victims up to their necks in his "secret garden", then cuts their vocal cords to prevent them from screaming.
 They are kept in the ground and fed until they are ready for "harvest".
 Ida helps Vincent, as they both see the victims as animals.

 Vincent shoots out the front tire of a couple's motorcycle.
-The male, Bo, is placed in the garden, but Vincent brings the female, Terry, to the motel.
+The man, Bo, is placed in the garden, but Vincent brings the woman, Terry, to the motel.
 Sheriff Bruce, Vincent's naive younger brother, arrives the next morning.
 Vincent tells Terry her boyfriend died in the accident and was buried.
 A trip to the graveyard shows his crude grave marker.
 With nowhere to go, Terry decides to stay at the motel.
-She gradually becomes attracted to Vincent's honest manner and folksy charm, much to Bruce's dismay, who tries to woo her without success.
+She gradually becomes attracted to Vincent's honest manner and folksy charm, much to the dismay of Bruce, who tries to woo her without success.

 Vincent captures more victims by placing wooden cardboards of cows in the middle of the highway to cause his victims to stop, allowing him to capture them.
-He also places a fake ad and lures in a pair of swingers, believing the hotel to be a swing joint.
+With this method, he manages to capture Suzi, and use sleeping gas for her to sleep.
+He also places a fake ad and lures in a pair of swingers, who believe the hotel to be a swing joint.
 The next day, Vincent suggests he teach Terry to smoke meat.
 Ida becomes jealous and attempts to drown Terry, but Vincent arrives to save her.
 This causes Terry to fall in love with him completely, and she tries to seduce Vincent.
 Vincent denies her advances, saying they must marry first.
 She agrees to marry the following day.

 Bruce visits the motel to protest Terry's choice.
 He tells Terry that Vincent has "syphilis of the brain".
 Vincent arrives and drives off his brother with a shotgun.
 Vincent, Terry, and Ida drink champagne, but Ida drugs Terry's glass and she faints.
 Ida and Vincent then prepare some victims for the wedding.
 Meanwhile, Bruce investigates the disappearances and becomes suspicious of his brother.